How to Save Selected Text to a Notes App on Android

 Is there a length limit on shared text?

-SnapTask accepts up to 10 KB of plain text per share, which is roughly 2,000 words.
-This is enough for paragraphs, multiple messages, or short articles.
+SnapTask accepts up to 10 KB of plain text per share.
+This is enough for notes, short paragraphs, addresses, instructions, and other small text snippets.